lukas8219/hashsum-cracker-ui/README.md

 - Keep a State Machine from each step on the pipeline for the Hash.
 - Being able to properly route messages without overloading RabbitMQ with many queues.

+#publish is way slower than reading <- > we can stop here.

 # Solution 1

 - Create 85(or N) queues.